blancadesal/sample-django/README.md

 ### Deploy

-When the build has finished successfully, it's time to deploy:
+When the build has finished successfully, it's time to deploy.
+We will first set up the environment variables, then start the webservice.

+#### Set up environment variables

+1. For each environment variable needed in production, run the following command:
+    `toolforge envvars create <NAME> <VALUE>`
+2. Check that the environment variables exist:
+    `toolforge envvars list`

+You can also change the variables once the webservice is running, but you will have to restart it manually for the changes to take effect.

+#### Start the webservice

 1. `toolforge webservice buildservice start`
-2. Wait for the webservice to spin up, then check the logs to see if everything went ok: `toolforge webservice logs`
+2. Wait for the webservice to spin up, then check the logs to see if everything went ok: `toolforge webservice logs -f`
-3. Navigate to <https://app-name.toolforge.org/polls/> to verify the application is working as expected
+3. Navigate to <https://app-name.toolforge.org/polls/> to verify the application is working as expected.